-Some of the key advantages associated with utilizing 3D human organotypic tissue models is that they provide researchers with a more predictive picture of human tissue physiology following exposure to a given drug.
-One of the earliest studies that investigated 3D bioprinted muscle tissue was conducted in 2015 by a group of scientists at the Zurich University of Applied Sciences (ZHAW).
+Some of the key advantages associated with utilizing 3D human organotypic tissue models are that they provide researchers with a more predictive picture of human tissue physiology following exposure to a given drug.
+One of the earliest studies that investigated 3D printed muscle tissue was conducted in 2015 by a group of scientists at the Zurich University of Applied Sciences (ZHAW).

-The primary goal of this 2015 study was to create an accurate test sample that surpassed the specificity of traditional preclinical cell culture and animal models.
-Dr. Ursula Graf-Hausner’s team developed their novel 3D printed muscle tissue in an effort to use this model for future drug discovery studies on degenerative muscle and tendon diseases.
+The primary goal of this 2015 study was to create an accurate 3D printed test sample that surpassed the specificity of traditional preclinical cell culture and animal models.
+Dr. Ursula Graf-Hausner’s team developed their novel 3D printed muscle tissue to use this model for future drug discovery studies on degenerative muscle and tendon diseases.
 For example, Duchenne muscular dystrophy and amyotrophic lateral sclerosis (ALS), both of which currently lack curative drug treatments.

 For the matrix component of the tissue, BioInkTM, which is a chemically-defined hydrogel was used, whereas the cells were directly incorporated into the matrix layers through an inkjet.

-At the time in which the ZHAW study was published, 3D bioprinting was in its very early stages.
-As a result, while the tissue generated by the ZHAW researchers exhibited mechanical tension and a more accurate in vitro profile of both human skeletal muscle and tendon tissue, this 3D bioprinted tissue lacked the reproducibility, robustness and cost-efficiency that would be required for more high-throughput drug discovery studies.
+When the ZHAW study was published, 3D bioprinting was in its very early stages.
+As a result, while the tissue generated by the ZHAW researchers exhibited mechanical tension and a more accurate in vitro profile of both human skeletal muscle and tendon tissue, this 3D printed tissue lacked the reproducibility, robustness and cost-efficiency that would be required for more high-throughput drug discovery studies.

-Upon analyzing the in vitro characteristics of their muscle construct, the researchers determined that their 3D printed tissue was capable of maintaining the vasculature and neuronal properties associated with normal muscle tissue.
+Upon analyzing the in vitro characteristics of their 3D printed muscle, the researchers determined that their 3D printed tissue was capable of maintaining the vasculature and neuronal properties associated with normal muscle tissue.

-The results of this study provide a promising future for the development of treatments aimed to cure muscle defect injuries and other tissue regeneration projects.
+The results of this study provide a promising future for the development of treatments aimed at curing muscle defect injuries and other tissue regeneration projects.

 Soft Robotics and 3D Printed Muscle Tissue

-These tissues were found to function similarly to human muscles in terms of their responsiveness to stretching and shortening, as well as their ability to generate forces when provided with certain commands.
+These 3D printed muscle tissues were found to function similarly to human muscles in terms of their responsiveness to stretching and shortening, as well as their ability to generate forces when provided with certain commands.